Bolzano Trentino Alto Adige, Italy Travel Guide

 Your spending choices directly influence the local economy, strengthening community well-being.

 The Dolomites UNESCO World Heritage Site, which Bolzano accesses, is protected for its geological and scenic value.
-Strict regulations apply within national parks and nature reserves like Schlern-Rosengarten Nature Park.
+Strict regulations apply within national preserves and nature reserves like Schlern-Rosengarten Nature Park.
 Natura 2000 Sites are part of the EU-wide network safeguarding biodiversity.
 South Tyrol actively promotes sustainable tourism to preserve its natural landscapes through local policies.

 South Tyrol highly values preserving its unique bilingual (Italian-German) and trilingual (Ladin in some valleys) cultural heritage.
 Support these efforts by engaging respectfully.
-Even a few words in Italian or German (e.g., 'Grüß Gott' for hello in German-speaking areas, 'Danke' for thank you) are appreciated by locals.
+Even a few words in Italian words or German (e.g., 'Grüß Gott' for hello in German-speaking areas, 'Danke' for thank you) are appreciated by locals.
 Acknowledge and respect the region's bilingual identity; avoid favoring one language.

 Acknowledge the region's complex past; avoid sensitive political discussions.